Skip to main content

 What is sugar kelp?

-Sugar kelp (Saccharina latissima) is a kind of alga.
+Sugar kelp (Saccharina latissima) belongs to the algae family.
 It is brown and elongated, with rhizoids.
-It is the most common type of seaweed in Norway, which is home to somewhere in the range of 5-25% of the world’s sugar kelp.
+It is the most common type of seaweed in Norway, which is home to somewhere in the range of 5–25% of the world’s sugar kelp.
 According to a Norwegian field study handbook, the species is very common along the whole coast, and particularly in sheltered areas.
 Sugar kelp has a wide geographical distribution across the Arctic, North Atlantic and Pacific.

 What is the kelp used for?